Skip to content

 g3t add myfile.cram --patient P0 --specimen P0-BoneMarrow --task_id P0-Sequencing

-g3t utilities meta create
+g3t meta init

 Will produce metadata with these relationships: